iamshreeram/human-gender-detection/README.md

 Enter below details based on application request

 ```
-1. Product name that you are looking for,
+1. Product name that you need
 2. Price range and
 3. Location
 ```